 An agreement on the backup must be made on time between the provider and the third party and prepared for operation.
 Also, the TSO must be informed about the agreements.
 The proof shall be provided ex ante by the securing third party in form of a signed confirmation (cf. Section 5.4).

-2.19 Voluntary commitment of the BSP
+2.19 Deleted